Head Coach Coach Glen Mayo

 - Women’s Basketball

+Glen Mayo is entering his second season at the helm of the Women’s Basketball program.
 Mayo has a reputation for his contagious energy and passion for the game, as well as his relentless approach and work ethic on the recruiting trail.
 With the connections he has made over the past decade, Mayo is well known and respected in the four-year college coaching circles.
 His vision for the USC Salkehatchie women’s basketball is to have a 100% graduation rate and help each player earn a full athletic scholarship to a four-year university.

 Prior to his time here at Salk, Mayo served a brief one-year stint at NJCAA Power House – Northwest Florida State College as an assistant to Coach Steve Demeo who has decades of college coaching experience, including 17 years at the Division I level.
 The Raiders finished the season with a 27-6 overall record after winning the Panhandle Conference Championship, Region VIII Tournament Championship, and making an Elite Appearance in the NJCAA National Tournament.
 Mayo aided with recruitment of student-athletes, player development, scouting, film exchange, strength and conditioning, and monitoring of the student-athletes academic progress.
 Jared Wilson-Frame (Pittsburg Signee) was named Region VIII Tournament MVP.
-Will Pfister (Florida Atlantic signee) and Moustapha Diagne (Western Kentucky signee) were named Region VIII All Americans.
+Will Pfister (Florida Atlantic signee) and Moustapha Diagne (Western Kentucky signee) were named Region VIII All Region.

 Mayo got his coaching start at the NJCAA Power House – Chipola College.
 From ’07-’09, Mayo served as a operations assistant/film coordinator for Coach Greg Heiar who has over fifteen years of college coaching experience, including nine years at the Division 1 level.
 In 2010 Chipola College was named the Junior College of Decade by USA Today and had won four out of the last five Region VIII Championships.
-Over the next four seasons Mayo climbed his way up the coaching ranks under Head Coaches Jake Headrick (’09-’12) and Patrick Blake (’12-’16).
+Over the next four seasons Mayo climbed his way up the staff ranks under Head Coaches Jake Headrick (’09-’12) and Patrick Blake (’12-’16).
 Headrick posted an impressive 67-22 record during his time, while Blake (62-30) was named Panhandle Conference and Region VIII Coach of the year in the ’13-’14 season.
 In 2014, Mayo served as an Assistant to the Head Coach on one the most talented teams in the school’s history.
 The Indians finished the season 26-5 after winning the Panhandle Conference Championship, Region VIII Tournament Championship, and making an Elite 8 appearance in the NJCAA National Tournament.
 Cinmeon Bowers (Auburn Signee) was named the NJCAA Players of the Year.
 Sam Cassell, Jr. (UCONN Signee) was named Region VIII Player of the Year.
 Six players went on to play “High Major” Division 1 basketball.